Hi, I'm Louie Maas!

 • Published the package to CRAN, distributing the package to users in many R development environments.

-• Optimized the SBS App's learning algorithms by implementing parallel processing strategies
+• Optimized the SBS App's learning algorithms by implementing parallel processing strategies.

 University of Perugia BCI lab logo